owulveryck/blog/content/post/openstack-keystone.md

 - One may list the nodes via a GET request
 - The other one may also create and destroy nodes via POST and DELETE request

+This post is about setting up keystone so I can use it as a lab to understand the concepts and maybe achieve my goal with it.

 # Let's go

 I won't use any external web server.
 Instead I will rely on the builtin Eventlet based web server.